Aircraft types: McDonnell Douglas

-McDonnell Douglas is a US company that has manufactured aircraft since 1967.
-It's headquarters is in Lambert-St. Louis Airport in Missouri.
+McDonnell Douglas was a USA company that had manufactured aircraft since 1967.
+It's headquarters was in Lambert-St. Louis Airport in Missouri.
 The company was born after a merger of two major aircraft manufacturing companies, McDonnell and Douglas.
-The two founders of these companies, Smith McDonnell and Wills Douglas, were employees of L Martin Company which is an aircraft manufacturing company.
+The two founders of these companies, Smith McDonnell and Wills Douglas, were employees of Glen L Martin Company which is an aircraft manufacturing company.
+In 1997, McDonnell Douglas ceased to exist following a merger with Boeing.

 During the time after the merger McDonnell Douglas was manufacturing DC-8, DC-9 and DC-10 aircraft series.
 The first deliveries for these aircraft models were in the early 1970s.
 Around the mid 1980s, McDonnell Douglas acquired a helicopter manufacturing company called Hughes and it has been very successful in the production of Apache helicopters, which are very popular in military operations.
 In the late 1990s, McDonnell Douglas merged again with Boeing Company of Seattle, so all McDonnell Douglas planes are property of Boeing.
 However, there are distinct differences between Boeing's and McDonnell Douglas' aircraft.

-McDonnell Douglas has delivered more than 45,000 aircraft since it was founded, making it one of the largest manufacturers of both commercial and military airplanes.
-McDonnell Douglas has several series of long distance aircraft.
+McDonnell Douglas had delivered more than 45,000 aircraft since it was founded, making it one of the largest manufacturers of both commercial and military airplanes.
+McDonnell Douglas has several series of long distance aircraft, with some still flying in service today.
 Examples of these aircraft are McDonnell Douglas MD-11, MD-80, MD-82, MD-83, MD-87, MD-88 and McDonnell Douglas MD-90.
+Few are still in operation today, as most have been retired.

 McDonnell Douglas MD-11